yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

       docker push your-dockerhub-user-name/image-name[:tag]
       ```
     Once the push  to repository is successful, your image is now available for everyone to use.
 Go to your profile page on the DockerHub  to view  your new docker
     image.
-Anybody can now pull your image from Dockerhub now.
+Anybody can now pull your image from DockerHub.